 We tend to stay glued to our computers, browsing different websites, different airlines, to see where can we find the lowest airfare for the dates that we want to travel.
 And after hours of research, we do find it, but guess what?

 The moment we enter into the process of booking the flight and entering our credit card details, BAM, the airfare we chose, is no longer available, and suddenly went up by a $100, or even more.
 Sounds familiar, right?
 What can be more frustrating!
 Well, now you can breathe in some air.
-Below are some tips which will help you in grabbing the lowest fares.
+Some tips for helping you in grabbing the lowest fares are:

 Essential Tips to Buy Airline Tickets